 The school wants all students to grow into healthy adults.
 We believe that it is dangerous for students to wear shoes with platform soles or high heels in school, so we do not allow this.
 Nor do we allow students to wear trainers as these are not in keeping with the smart appearance of the school uniform.

 Any note from home to say that the wearing of trainers has been suggested by a doctor must be accompanied by a note from the doctor.
-Sandals, flip flops, or backless shoes should not be worn.
-Boots may not be worn in adverse weather conditions and only at the discretion of the Headteacher.
+Sandals, flip-flops, or backless shoes should not be worn.
+Boots may not be worn in school.
+Students wearing boots to travel to school in adverse weather conditions must bring shoes to change into when they arrive.

 The role of parents

-We ask all parents/carers who send their son/daughter to our school to support the school uniform policy.
-We believe that parents/carers have a duty to send their son/daughter to school correctly dressed and ready for their daily schoolwork.
-One of the responsibilities of parents/carers is to ensure that their son/daughter has the correct uniform and that it is clean and in good repair.
+We ask all parents/carers who send their child to our school to support the school uniform policy.
+We believe that parents/carers have a duty to send their child to school correctly dressed and ready for their daily schoolwork.
+One of the responsibilities of parents/carers is to ensure that their child has the correct uniform and that it is clean and in good repair.